spcornelius/paramnet/README.rst

 ..

-The fact that nodes are ordered also allows a well-defined representation of *all* values of a given node (edge) parameter as a vector (matrix).
-This can be obtained by accessing the associated attribute without square brackets.
+But that's not all.
+Because the nodes are ordered, we can get a well-defined representation of *all* values of a given node (edge) parameter at once as a vector (matrix).
+This is accomplished within `paramnet` by accessing the associated parameter attribute without square brackets:

 .. code:: python